gaurav18115/blogen/README.md

 - [x] Fix cost calculation by including full message instead of prompt only
 - [x] Find a way to put anchor links on headings
 - [x] Create separate table-of-content section
+- [x] Swap Intro with Key Takeaways
 - [ ] Integrate [Unsplash API](https://unsplash.com/developers) to upload the picture to CMS
 - [ ] Improve YouTube link generation
 - [ ] Create logic to check the URLs to avoid 404
-- [ ] Swap Intro with Key Takeaways

 ---
-This README file was generated using BLOGEN (Version 0.1) - The Blog Generation Application.
+This README file was generated using BLOGEN (Version 0.2) - The Blog Generation Application.